numpy/numpy.org/content/en/learn.md

 * [Guide to NumPy *by Travis E. Oliphant*](https://web.mit.edu/dvp/Public/numpybook.pdf) This is a free version 1 from 2006.
 For the latest copy (2015) see [here](https://dl.acm.org/doi/10.5555/2886196).
 * [From Python to NumPy *by Nicolas P. Rougier*](https://www.labri.fr/perso/nrougier/from-python-to-numpy/)
-* [Elegant SciPy](https://www.amazon.com/Elegant-SciPy-Art-Scientific-Python/dp/1491922877) *by Juan Nunez-Iglesias, Stefan van der Walt, and Harriet Dashnow*
+* [Elegant SciPy](https://www.amazon.com/Elegant-SciPy-Art-Scientific-Python/dp/1491922877) *by Juan Nunez-Iglesias, Stéfan van der Walt, and Harriet Dashnow*

 You may also want to check out the [Goodreads list](https://www.goodreads.com/shelf/show/python-scipy) on the subject of "Python+SciPy."
 Most books there are about the "SciPy ecosystem," which has NumPy at its core.